scantist-ossops-m2/ceph-ci/doc/cephadm/services/monitoring.rst

 provides a service discovery endpoint at `<https://<mgr-ip>:8765/sd/` which used by Prometheus to get the needed targets.

-To be able to customize the configuration of Prometheus, Grafana or the Alertmanager it is possible to store a Jinja2 template for each service that will be used for configuration generation instead.
+The configuration of Prometheus, Grafana, or Alertmanager may be customized by storing a Jinja2 template for each service.
 This template will be evaluated every time a service of that kind is deployed or reconfigured.
 That way, the custom configuration is preserved and automatically applied on future deployments of these services.

 .. note::